For the ‘day job’ I use a 27″ 5K iMac or a MacBook Pro 16 when #WFH.

-For design I use Sketch but it’s gone horribly bloated and slow.
+For design, in the day job I use Sketch but it’s gone horribly bloated and slow.
 For personal projects I use Figma

 I tend to code with my editor on the left, browser on the right.
 I want to use Safari all the time but the dev tools are awful.
 Plus it has so many shortcomings regarding web platform features.